 It’s a truly epic survival tale.
 I must have watched South 100 times now, while writing and cuing our music, and it still staggers me that every man made it home safely.

 Our soundtrack to South has its own title: Bones of Brave Ships.
 This comes straight from the diary of Commander Frank Worsley, one of the expedition members.
 Describing wreckage piled eight feet high and littering a beach in South Georgia, not far from the end of the world, Worsley wrote: ‘This was a graveyard of ships—ships’ timbers, bones of brave ships and bones of brave men.’

-Bones of Brave Ships was recorded and mastered to be directly synchronized with the film of South.
-If you purchase the DVD of South, or download it from the BFI website, you will be able to watch the actual images that inspired us alongside our music, exactly as we intended it.
-A century after they were filmed, some segments of the footage - such as the ship Endurancecrushed by pack ice, and contemporary footage of the carnage at South Georgia whaling station - are extraordinary to witness as moving images.
+Bones of Brave Ships was recorded and mastered to be directly synchronised with the film of South.
+If you purchase the DVD of South, or watch it on the BFI website, you will be able to watch the actual images that inspired us alongside our music, exactly as we intended it.
+A century after they were filmed, some segments of the footage – such as the ship Endurance crushed by pack ice, and contemporary footage of the carnage at South Georgia whaling station – are extraordinary to witness as moving images.

 Writing Bones of Brave Ships